 DRAFT - Ascend Employer Principles Message Box

-Need/Opportunity: The social and economic landscape is demanding a shift in how we support working families.
-We can no longer afford to have breadwinning and caregiving be conflicting responsibilities for employees in low wage jobs.
+Need/Opportunity: We can no longer afford to have breadwinning and caregiving be conflicting responsibilities for working families.
+There is a growing economic and societal demand to shift how we support working families.

 This message explains the challenges that currently exist or the need that you are working to meet.